spectrum70/sysghost/README.md

 sudo sysdiown
 ```
 ### Scripts
-Please find sample scripts in the scripts direvotry.
+Please find sample scripts in the scripts directory.
-Mandatory names actually are:
+Mandatory names that are actually processed from sysghost are:
 ```
 /etc/sysghost/udevd.sh
 /etc/sysghost/commands.sh